OpenVoiceOS/ovos-skill-volume/README.md

 Control the volume of your system

 ## About
-Control OVOS volume with verbal commands, needs the companion plugin [ovos-PHAL-plugin-alsa](https://github.com/OpenVoiceOS/ovos-PHAL-plugin-alsa)
+Control OVOS volume with verbal commands, needs the companion plugin [ovos-PHAL-plugin-alsa](https://github.com/OpenVoiceOS/ovos-PHAL-plugin-alsa) or [ovos-PHAL-plugin-termux](https://github.com/HiveMindInsiders/ovos-PHAL-plugin-termux)

 ## Examples
 * "Turn up the volume"